rall/rx-angular/apps/state-demo/src/app/examples/demo-basics/3/Readme.md

 ```typescript
 ```

-- Refactor to use the vm connectState method
+- Refactor to use the vm connect method

 ```typescript
 ```